catmcgarvey/branching-strategy-demo/graph_ql_example.md

  }
 }
 ```
 In order for this to work we will also need to add the variable values which will be used to call the addReaction method.
+The input request below should be copied into the query parameters input box.
 The content value below indicates the emoji which will be posted.
-Try one out.
+Try an emoji out.

 ```
 {